Policies and Bylaws

 There are two main types of holding accounts:

-i) “Surplus Funds” from regular activities (e.g., conferences, lecture tours)
+i) “Surplus Funds” from regular activities (e.g., conferences, lecture tours), and

 3. Management and Reporting for Holding Accounts

-i) Management of Holding Accounts is the responsibility of the Executive Director, in keeping with Council investment and financial policies.
+i) Management of Holding Accounts is the responsibility of the Executive Director, in keeping with Board investment and financial policies.

 ii) It is the Committee Chair’s responsibility to provide clear information regarding the source and intent of funds to be held in a Holding Account.

-iii) Each Holding Account will be designated with the committee’s name or the name of the purpose for which the funds are being held.
+iv) Each Holding Account shall be designated with the Committee’s name or the name of the purpose for which the funds are being held.

-iv) Each deposit will be recorded with its source and/or purpose.
+v) Each deposit shall be recorded with its source and/or purpose.

-v) The current balance for a Holding Account will be available from the Executive Director on request.
+vi) The current balance and a financial report for a Holding Account shall be available from the Executive Director on request.

-vii) The balance of each Holding Account will be made available with the year-end financial statements.
+vii) The balance of each Holding Account shall be made available with the organization’s year-end financial statements.

 4. Holding and Allowable Use of Surplus Funds